Thailand

 Asia-Pacific

+In 2012, Thailand completed its first Technology Needs Assessment, focusing on key sectors such as water, agriculture, and energy.
+This initiative directly contributed to the formulation of the country’s first NDC, guiding the development of policies and projects aimed at mitigating and adapting to climate change.
 Thailand completed its TNA in 2012.
 Based on the outcomes of the TNA, a project funded by the Green Climate Fund is in development.
 The Great Chao Phraya River Basin Area is particularly vulnerable to the impacts of climate change.
 As rainfall decreases and droughts increase, the river area will not overflow and provide the water needed for the surrounding agriculture.
 The project will enhance climate resilience through effective water management and sustainable agriculture, directly benefitting 20,000 households and indirectly benefitting the 25 million Thais residing in the Great Chao Phraya River Basin Area.

 The results are directly referenced in the NDC, which has prioritized the same sectors as the TNA.